RossDee/locopo/README.md

 1. Check logs in `logs/locopon.log`
 2. Run `python main.py test` to diagnose components
 3. Review configuration in `config/config.json`
-4. [Open an issue or contact information]
+4. Open an issue on GitHub

 ---

 **🇸🇪 Made for Swedish retail intelligence - Locopon keeps you informed of the best deals!**
-#   l o c o p o 
- 
- 